jaslloyd/react-hooks/README _useEffect.md

     fetchData();
   }, []); // <=== Providing an empty array means only run after the first render or better way this function had no "dependencies" requiring it to run again.

+  // ...

-    // This will only run after the first render then only when the query state changes const [query, setQuery] = useState('');
+  // This will only run after the first render then only when the query state changes, default to 'blog' const [query, setQuery] = useState('blog');
   useEffect(() => {
     const fetchData = async () => {
       const result = await fetch(